nehalsoni06/Internship_task1/Task7/readme.md

 The IP enables the RISC-V processor to communicate with SPI peripherals such as Flash memory, sensors, ADCs, DACs, displays, and EEPROMs using a simple software driver and memory-mapped registers.

 ---
+## IP Overview
+### Purpose of the IP

+The SPI Master IP provides a memory-mapped Serial Peripheral Interface (SPI) controller for the VSDSquadron FM BasicRISCV SoC.
+It enables the RISC-V processor to communicate with SPI-compatible peripheral devices through a simple register interface.
+The IP manages SPI clock generation, chip-select control, and full-duplex serial data transfers, making it easy for software to exchange data with external devices.

+### Typical Use Cases

+The SPI Master IP can be used to interface the processor with a wide range of SPI peripherals, including:

+SPI Flash memory
+EEPROM devices
+ADC (Analog-to-Digital Converters)
+DAC (Digital-to-Analog Converters)
+Temperature, pressure, and motion sensors
+OLED and LCD displays
+SD card modules operating in SPI mode
+External microcontrollers and communication modules

+### Why/When Someone Would Use It

+This IP is useful whenever a processor needs a reliable, hardware-based SPI interface to communicate with external peripherals.
+Instead of implementing SPI communication entirely in software (bit-banging), the SPI Master IP performs clock generation, data shifting, and status monitoring in hardware, reducing processor overhead and improving communication reliability.

+The memory-mapped register interface allows software to initialize the SPI controller, configure the clock divider, transmit data, receive data, and monitor transfer completion using simple register read and write operations.
+This makes the IP easy to integrate into embedded systems based on the VSDSquadron FPGA platform.

 # Repository Structure